December 21, 2022 by Andrea Rajic

-Post-pandemic, hybrid and remote work have become the single most wanted perk for employees worldwide, due to the numerous benefits they provide, from better work-life balance to reduced commuting times.
+Post-pandemic, hybrid, and remote work has become the single most wanted perk for employees worldwide, due to the numerous benefits they provide, from better work-life balance to reduced commuting times.

 As we mentioned, hybrid work schedules can take many forms, as the model is still new to most companies out there, and they’re adjusting it to fit the needs of their employees.
 However, a couple of the most frequent hybrid work types are: